Ka. Kaliaperumal: Tamilkuyil

 He successfully ran the “Tamilkuyil” and “Aasiriyar Ohli” magazine.

 Malaysian Tamil Writers National Conference

 In 1982, he created the "National Conference of Malaysian Tamil Writers" to unite with the state-wide Tamil Writers' Societies and Malaysian writers.

 He served as the President of the Federation of Malaysian Writers' Societies.
-He is also the proud president of the State Writers Association of Perak State.
+He is also the president of the State Writers Association of Perak State.

 Public works

 He led the Tamil Aasiriyar Society and founded Vallalar Anbu Nilaiyam in Ipoh.